wavefrontHQ/docs/pages/doc/query_language_series_joining.md

 </table>

-The time series for `request.latency` do not use the `dc` point tag, so the table does not have a column for it:
+The time series for `request.rate` do not use the `dc` point tag, so the table does not have a column for it:

 <table>
 <colgroup>